krystlc/wrike-firebase-single-page-app/README.md

 # Vue Wrike App
+A Vue app that pulls data from a Wrike project and visualizes in different formats, hosted in a Firebase instance.

 ## Wrike API Token
 To run this locally, you need to create a permanent token in Wrike's App Dashboard, then replace the VUE_APP_TOKEN value in the .env.[mode] file.